mozilla-extensions/remote-settings-devtools/README.md

 # Install

-- Open ``about:debugging``
+- Pick the .xpi file from the [releases page](https://github.com/mozilla/remote-settings-devtools/releases).
-- Load temporary addon and pick the .zip file from the [releases page](https://github.com/mozilla/remote-settings-devtools/releases)
+- When asked for comnfirmation, select "Continue to installation".

 > Note: it is highly recommended to use a temporary or development user profile